 At first, patients can eat only small amounts of easily digestible foods.
 They may need to take pancreatic enzymes — either in the short or long term — to help with digestion.
 Diarrhea is a common problem during the first two to three months that it usually takes for a rearranged gut to fully recover.

 Warning after Whipple procedure for pancreatic head cancer

 In general, the five-year survival rate after a Whipplewhiple procedure (resection of the head of the pancreas and duodenum) is about 20 to 25%.
 Even if the operation is successful in removing the visible tumor, it is possible that some cancer cells have already spread to other places in the body, where they can form new tumors and eventually cause death despite the removal of the primary tumor.

-Is there a customized diet recommended for people who have had the Whipple procedure for pancreatic head cancer?
+Is there a custom diet recommended for people who have had the Whipple procedure for pancreatic head cancer?

 Each surgery is different because each patient's disease status (eg, tumor location and tumor size) varies.

--If you experience gas, bloating and/or diarrhea, pancreatic enzymes may be needed to help metabolize your food after surgery to remove the pancreatic head and whipple duodenum.
 A low-fat diet does not always solve problems as it can actually be difficult to eat enough to maintain weight after a Whipple procedure.
-With pancreatic head resection, pancreatic enzymes may be needed to help absorb fats, carbohydrates, and protein
+With pancreatic head resection, pancreatic enzymes may be needed to help absorb fats, carbohydrates, and protein.

-.you can Contact us To secure the best centers that perform the Weil procedure in Turkey, where this operation is performed to remove cancers related to the head of the pancreas, bile duct and duodenum.
+you can us To secure the best centers that perform the Weil procedure in Turkey, where this operation is performed to remove cancers related to the head of the pancreas, bile duct and duodenum.